camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/10-tasks/15-case-task.html.md

 ## Exchange Variables

-The camunda custom extensions elements `in` and `out` allow to exchange variables between the case task (in a case instance) and the case instance that it creates: `in` elements of a case task map variables of the calling case to input variables of the launched case instance and `out` mappings of a case task map output variables of the called case instance to variables of the calling case, e.g.
+The Camunda custom extensions elements `in` and `out` allow to exchange variables between the case task (in a case instance) and the case instance that it creates: `in` elements of a case task map variables of the calling case to input variables of the launched case instance and `out` mappings of a case task map output variables of the called case instance to variables of the calling case, e.g.,

 ```xml
 <caseTask id="checkCreditCase" name="Check credit" caseRef="checkCreditCase">